Mariengs/css-frameworks/README.md

 - Search for posts
 - View user profiles and search for profiles

 The application integrates Noroff’s API for authentication and social content.
 It follows modular ES6 practices, with at least three functions documented using JSDoc.
-A basic UI is implemented, and the project is deployed on Netlify: https://javascript2-marengs.netlify.app/
+A basic UI is implemented, and the project is deployed on Netlify: https://twcss-frameworks.netlify.app/

 ---

 # Bulit with

 - JavaScript (ES6+): For dynamic and interactive functionality
-- HTML & CSS: Basic UI structure and styling
+- HTML & Tailwind CSS: Basic UI structure and styling
 - Noroff API: For authentication and social media features

 ## **Instructions to Run the Project**